BramVanroy/spacy_conll/README.rst

     > python -m spacy_conll --input_file large-input.txt --output_file large-conll-output.txt --include_headers --disable_sbd -j 4

 You can also use Stanford NLP's models to retrieve UD tags.
-You can do this by using the :code:`-u` flag.
+You can do this by using the :code:`-u` flag. **NOTE**:
 This option has limited options due to the API of :code:`stanfordnlp`.
 It is not possible to disable sentence segmentation and control the tokenisation at the same time.
 When using the :code:`-u` flag you can only enable the :code:`--is_tokenized` flag which behaves different when used with spaCy.
 With spaCy, it will simply not try to tokenize the text and use spaces as token separators.
 When using :code:`stanfordnlp`, it will also be assumed that the text is sentence split by newline.
 No further sentence segmentation is done.

 In Python
 ---------